hone-labs/aqua-compiler/README.md

 An expressive high level language for the Algorand block chain that compiles to TEAL code.

-This is a working in progress.
+This is a work in progress.
 Please report issues and help set the direction for this project.

 ## Quick setup